noofny/pet-rego-challenge/README.md

 ## Testing

-Unit testing (mocking) of the actual API controllers has not been done due to time constraints.
-Whilst the controllers are lightweight and contain very little actual logic, they are where I enrich the responses with hypermedia, so this being a core feature of a REST API means it must have test coverage.
-With more time, I would like to add more varied test setups and test more negative scenarios, particularly around testing the services.

-**I honestly admit that the general test coverage in this project as it stands is very low and well below an acceptable 'production-ready' standard.**
+I feel there is very little test coverage currently, with more time I would like to improve this as follows;
+- Get the repository tests working (mocking the NEST/ElasticSearch classes proved more challenging than I expected).
+- Add unit tests for the API controllers, mocking the HttpContext so I can test the transformed metadata responses.
+- Add integration tests which would seed data before and tear it down after testing.
+Would probably do this in Javascript and host in Node/Mocha.

-With more time, I would like to add integration testing code which would add testing data.
-I would probably write these tests using Javascript, so they can easily be used in Postman tests or run standalone in Node / Mocha.
+- Include some scripts to seed dummy data used to play around with the solution.
+I would do is in Javascript so the code could be used in Postman tests or standalone via a Node task or similar.

-I would also like to demonstrate an implementation of contract-based testing [using PACT](https://docs.pact.io/), primarily as a learning exercise but also as a reference point for possible future talks/projects or mentoring colleagues.
+- I would also like to demonstrate an implementation of contract-based testing [using PACT](https://docs.pact.io/), primarily as a learning exercise but also as a reference point for possible future talks/projects or mentoring colleagues.

 ## Logging